ampas/aces-docs/docs/output-transforms/technical-details/chroma-compression/index.md

 The $saturation$ parameter defines how aggressive the expansion is.
 It scales down based on higher peak luminance for better appearance match with different displays.
 It scales down because the model naturally gets more colorful with higher peak luminance.

 The $threshold$ parameter is used to reduce expansion of noise by making the toe of the toe function less aggressive near black.
-It also scales down  because deep shadows get more desaturated with higher peak luminance.
-As of CAM DRT v053 they are defined as follows:
+It too scales down but because deep shadows get more desaturated with higher peak luminance.
+They are defined as follows:

 $$
-expand = 1.65
+expand = 1.3
 $$
 $$
-saturation= max(0.15,  expand - expand * 0.78 *  \log_{10}\left(\frac{L_{peak}}{100}\right))
+saturation= max(0.2,  expand - expand \cdot 0.69 \cdot  \log_{10}\left(\frac{L_{peak}}{100}\right))
 $$
 $$
 threshold = \frac{0.5}{L_{peak}}
 $$

-#### Compression of M
+#### Step 5 - Compression of M

 The compression step creates the saturation roll-off in the highlights.
 It compresses less saturated colors more and more saturated colors less, preserving pure colors from compression.
 The compression affects highlights and mid-tones and does not compress shadows.
+The compression step has a large effect on skin tone rendering and how they desaturate at higher intensity levels.

 The compression applies the toe function in *forward direction* with the following parameters: